Come and study flamenco at the Flamenco School of the Taller de Músics!

 Timetable: All classes at the Flamenco School take place from Monday to Friday between 10 am and 8 pm.

-The courses of the Workshop are four-monthly (a four-month period corresponds to a complete subject level).
+Courses are four-monthly (a four-month period corresponds to a complete subject level).
 The continuation from one quarter to the next is not obligatory.
 You can register at the Secretariat of the Taller de Músics during the weeks prior to the beginning of each term.

 Cancellation of registrations: